 This is a work in progress, so expect changes as I continue to play with WordPress, but the content will always be the same: information about my writing projects.

-If I we’re not out of town on the 22nd, I’ll be reading chapter 10 of Barnstormers.
-If you want to catch up on the story, you can read chapter 9 on my Barnstormers page, but the best way to follow the story of Kiki and Bridget is to join my mailing list.
+Since I’ve written a story for the theme for the October Reading Series night, I won’t be reading a Barnstormers chapter there this month, but next month I plan to read chapter 10 of Barnstormers.
+It’s been a while since I’ve updated this site, so I’ve already posted chapter 10 on my Barnstormers page, but if you’re interested in the story (and how can you not be interested in a cliffhanger serial set in the early days of aviation?) the best way to follow the story of Kiki and Bridget is to join my mailing list.
 I send out an e-mail once a month with information about my writing and any literary events I might be at, and I include the next chapter of the Barnstormers story with each one.
-I do post each chapter here after I read it, but subscribers to my e-mail list are already ahead of the game, as in August they will be reading chapter twelve, which I won’t be reading at THC until early in 2019.
+I do post each chapter here after I read it, but subscribers to my e-mail list are already ahead of the game, as in October they will be reading chapter thirteen, which I won’t be reading at THC until early in 2019.
 And did I mention it’s free?
 Join today!

 My Novels and Novelettes: